 Store rock salt or kitty litter in a clean and thoroughly dry detergent bottle, tightly capped.
-When the snow or ice storm hits, you can open it, hold it by the handle, and sprinkle away without ever taking off your gloves.
+When the snow or ice storm hits and you need to clear your sidewalk, path, or driveway, you can open it, hold it by the handle, and sprinkle away without ever taking off your gloves.

 If you enjoy crafting, you know that each time you use a paper template it changes size just a tiny bit.
-For plastic templates that can be used many times, use a the plastic of a laundry bottle.
+For plastic templates, including stencils, that can be used many times, use the plastic of a laundry bottle.

 If you want to apply a slow, steady supply of water to a plant, use a detergent bottle to create drip irrigation.

-Small bottles prepared the same way can be used for potted plants.
+Small bottles prepared the same way can be used to water potted plants.

 Crafts for the Kids